rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 #### Example of software installation

-The `dnf` module allows to install software on the target clients:
+The `dnf` module allows for the installation of software on the target clients:

 ```
 # ansible rocky8 --become -m dnf -a name="httpd"